vswapna3202/Python/README.md

 each word finds the number of occurences and also displays total number of words.
 Uses Ordered Dictionary from collections
 27. [Itertools](itertools_comb_with_replacement.py) - This program accepts string S and integer k and prints all possible k combinations of string S in lexicographic sorted order.
 Uses itertools.combination_with_replacement
 28. [Itertools](itertools_product.py) - This program accepts inputs of list A and list B and computes the cartesian product of list A and B and prints it as space separated tuples.
 Uses itertools.product
+29. [Itertools](itertools_permutations.py) - This program accepts input string S and integer k and prints all k possible permutations of string S in lexicographic sorted order.
+Uses itertools.permutations